William Coley

-William Bradley Coley (January 12, 1862 – April 16, 1936) was an American bone surgeon and cancer researcher best known for his early contributions to the study of cancer immunotherapy.
-Although his work was not proven effective in his lifetime, modern discoveries and research in immunology have led to a greater appreciation for his work in cancer immunotherapy and his targeted therapy, Coley's toxins.
-Today, Coley is recognized as the Father of Cancer Immunotherapy for his contributions to the science.
+William Bradley Coley (January 12, 1862 – April 16, 1936) was an American bone surgeon and cancer researcher best known for his early contributions to the study of cancer immunotherapy, specifically causing infection as a way to fight cancer, a practice used as far back as 1550 BC.
+Coley is recognized as the Father of Cancer Immunotherapy for his contributions to the science.

 Early life and career

 Education

 William Coley was born on January 12, 1862, in Saugatuck, a neighborhood of Westport, Connecticut.
 His parents were Horace Bradley Coley and Clarina B. Wakeman.
 He received his bachelor's degree in Classics from Yale University and his medical degree from Harvard Medical School in 1888.
 After his schooling, Coley began working at New York Hospital, now Weill Cornell Medical Center, as a surgical intern.

 Early sarcoma patients

 In 1890, Coley began his first year of private practice at New York Hospital and met Elizabeth (Bessie) Dashiell, a 17-year-old patient who would later go on to inspire Coley to search for better methods of treating sarcoma.
 Dashiell visited Coley after suffering from a hand injury which he soon discovered to be an aggressive bone tumor.
 Treatment for sarcoma at the time was scarce; the most widely accepted form of treatment was a complete amputation of the affected limb.
 Despite receiving such a critical surgery as forearm amputation, Bessie died just ten weeks later due to widespread metastasis of the original cancer.
 Bessie's death had a profound effect on Coley's approach to practicing medicine.
 Coley was distressed that even modern medicine's customary procedure still could not save the life of one of his first patients.
 Coley then decided to take the search for new possible treatments into his own hands, soon becoming one of the medical community's model clinician-scientists.